eddyerburgh/blog/_posts/2016-01-28-how-to-buil-a-customizable-responsive-grid-with-sass.md

 Much cleaner than pure CSS.

-It's based off <a href="https://github.com/dhg/Skeleton/blob/master/css/skeleton.css">the skeleton grid</a>.
+It's based off <a rel="noopener" href="https://github.com/dhg/Skeleton/blob/master/css/skeleton.css">the skeleton grid</a>.
 The difference is we can control this one by changing the value of $grid-margin and saving the .scss file.

 ## What's Going on?